How to overcome average sales results.

 Make Your Incentives Stand Out

-What good are incentives if your students aren’t going to get to see them during your sale?
-You can keep enthusiasm at a fever-pitch by constantly parading your prizes in front of your students in a variety of ways:
+What good are incentives if your students don't get to see them during your sale?
+You can keep enthusiasm at a fever pitch by constantly parading your prizes in front of your students in a variety of ways:

-- If your school does morning video announcements, you'll want to make sure your prizes are on display behind the presenter as they're talking about them.
+- If your school makes morning video announcements, you'll want to ensure that your prizes are displayed behind the presenter as they discuss them.

-- Make sure your big prizes are on display in a place where parents can see them as well.
+- Make sure your big prizes are on display so parents can see them.

-- Put them in the office where everyone can see them, or place them in a highly visible, yet secure, display case.
+- Put them in the office where everyone can see them, or place them in a prominent yet secure display case.

-- Make special signs for your prizes if they'll be in a display case or on morning video announcements like ‘Top Seller Prize’ or ‘Grand Prize’.
+- Make unique signs for your prizes if they'll be in a display case or on morning video announcements like 'Top Seller Prize' or 'Grand Prize'.